Stinky-c/cc-networker/README.md

 ## Project layout

 - `src` - the root for all typescript files
-- `types` - contains types for used packages/mods
+- `types` - contains types for used packages/libraries/mods

 ## Quick download

-Download and run `bootstrap.lua` to bootstrap a master server
+Download and run `bootstrap.lua` to bootstrap a server or client

 ## TODO